-- The remote receiver can not be placed behind the gas valve or burner assembly. - 2.
-When facing the appliance, the remote receiver must be placed to the right or left side of the gas valve.
+- The remote receiver can not be placed behind the gas valve and burner assembly. - 2.
+When facing the appliance, the remote receiver must be placed to the right of the gas valve.

 Install remote control receiver behind bottom louver.

 Refer to remote control installation and operating instructions for more details on remote control.